 Collective wisdom cannot be distilled from individual ignorance.
 The people must know – Bernard Shaw

-Philippine press is considered as the independent fourth estate that is there to “keep the government from becoming an enemy of the people instead of its protector.”
-The press function is to inform and expose, to lay the ills of the society so that somehow it can be given attention if not cured.
+The Philippine press is considered as the independent fourth estate that is there to “keep the government from becoming enemy of the people instead of its protector”.
+The press’s function is to inform and expose, to lay the ills of the society so that somehow it can be given attention if not cured.

 To practice journalism in our country is considered to be risky.
 Why?
-The present social and political system in our country is decadent, corrupt and repressive.
-From the top and even to the local governments corruption is rampant, officials are engaged in illegal activities, and the government cling to its militarist policies to quell the unrest instead of knowing the roots of the conflict, that is: poverty, social inequality and puppetry to foreign dictates.
+The present social and political system in our country is decadent, corrupt, and repressive.
+From the top and even to the local governments’ corruption is rampant, officials are engaged in illegal activities, and the government clings to its militarist policies to quell the unrest instead of knowing the roots of the conflict, that are poverty, social inequality, and puppetry to foreign dictates.

-To tackle the issues that are aim to expose the ills and somehow present an alternative to the problems, contrary to what the government and other influential people thinks, are expected to receive lukewarm attention and the worst resort to repression to silence their critic in their further expose of the issue.
-And that is no wonder, many media practitioners faces the threat of libel, abduction, torture, bribery and killed.
+To tackle the issues that aim to expose the ills and somehow present an alternative to the problems contrary to what the government and other influential people think, are expected to receive lukewarm attention and the worst resort to repression to silence their critics in their further expose of the issue.
+And that is no wonder, many media practitioners face the threat of libel, abduction, torture, bribery, and killed.

 We can clearly see the logic of this repression.
-If there is nothing to hide and the system is working, then why is it that there are a systematic persecution going on?
+If there is nothing to hide and the system is working, then why is it that there is systematic persecution going on?

-Three decades have passed since the horrors of Martial Law, yet human rights abuses not only to the journalist but to the common tao remains at its worst.
-It is ironic that the government vaunted that this is a democratic nation, yet, state-abetted and perpetrated violations of civil rights and human rights is worsening.
+Three decades have passed since the horrors of Martial Law, yet human rights abuses not only to the journalist but to the common tao remain at their worst.
+Ironically, the government vaunted that this is a democratic nation, yet, state-abetted and perpetrated violations of civil rights and human rights are worsening.
 The fascist stance of the Macapagal-Arroyo at present brings us back to the specter of the dreaded Martial Law.

-Amidst the terrorism hysteria and the regimes Strong Republic which is a reminiscent of Marcos New Society, Arroyo labels her critics “communist” and “terrorist-lovers.”
+Amidst the terrorism hysteria, and the regime’s Strong Republic which is reminiscent of Marcos New Society, Arroyo labels her critics “communist” and “terrorist-lovers”.
 Not only GMA uses name-calling but also through direct human rights abuses.
 From January 2001 to July 2002, 37, 164 persons were victims of human rights abuses in 1,334 recorded cases.
-Also, people who are suspected to be the supporter or members of the New People’s Army (NPA) were summary executed and murdered by the AFP, PNP, CAFGU, and the continuous harassment of other paramilitary groups like RPA-ABB and RHB.
+Also, people who are suspected to be the supporter or members of the New People’s Army (NPA) were summarily executed and murdered by the AFP, PNP, CAFGU, and the continuous harassment of other paramilitary groups like RPA-ABB and RHB.

 The country’s jail is also full of languishing political prisoners.
-As of June 2002, there are 197 political prisoners scattered in 63 prisons nationwide, that is accompanied by maltreatment or torture.
+As of June 2002, there are 197 political prisoners scattered in 63 prisons nationwide, that are accompanied by maltreatment or torture.

 This figure clearly shows the rampant killing, harassment of the Philippine press to silence them in exposing the truth and the ills of the society.